 by Melissa Woodson

-Melissa Woodson is the community manager for @WashULaw, a Master of Laws offered through Washington University in St. Louis that is considered a premier LLM in US Law.
-In her spare time, she enjoys running, cooking, and blogging at her personal blog.
+This article was written by Melissa Woodson, community manager for Washington University in St. Louis’ @WashULaw, a top-tier online llm degree in U.S. Law.
+In her spare time, she enjoys running, cooking, and making half-baked attempts at training her dog.

 Twitter: @HungryHealthyMJ | Website: HungryHealthyMJ.com